JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

 #### show_in_finder.scpt

-Opens a path in Finder.
+Opens a path in topmost Finder window, if there is none, it creates a new one.

 ```
 localadmin://show_in_finder.scpt?path=/Users/your_username/path/to/something/